MetaCoq/metacoq/DOC.md

 ## Options

-`Set / Unset Strict Unquote Universe Mode`.
+`Set / Unset MetaCoq Strict Unquote Universe Mode`.
 When this mode is on, the unquoting of a universe level fails if this level does not exists.
 Otherwise the level is added to the current context.
 It is on by default.

-There is also an "opaque" universe `fresh_universe` which is unquoted to a fresh level when `Strict Unquote Universe Mode` is off.
+There is also an "opaque" universe `fresh_universe` which is unquoted to a fresh level when `MetaCoq Strict Unquote Universe Mode` is off.